ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : 100

-This Property is a non-negative integer representing the relative inverse priority (i.e., a lower value reflects a higher priority) of this Connection relative to other Connections in the same Connection Group.
+This Property is a non-negative integer representing the relative inverse priority (i.e., a lower value reflects a higher priority) of this Connection relative to other Connections in the same
+Connection Group.
 It has no effect on Connections not part of a Connection Group.
 As noted in {{groups}}, this property is not entangled when Connections are cloned, i.e., changing the Priority on one Connection in a Connection Group does not change it on the other Connections in the same Connection Group.
+See {{priority-in-taps}}.

 ### Timeout for Aborting Connection {#conn-timeout}